sheurich/debian-repro/docs/local-setup.md

 #### macOS with Colima

-Colima defaults enable cross-architecture builds:
+Colima enables cross-architecture builds by default:
 - Default: `rosetta: false` and `binfmt: true` (optimal for multi-arch)
 - Works with both `vmType: qemu` (default) or `vmType: vz`